mroobit/untitled-sidescroller/README.md

 All artwork are rough stand-ins (I'm learning how to make pixel art alongside building the game).

+## Licenses
+The code in this repository is licensed under the MIT License.
+Images in `imgs` and `documentation` are not currently licensed.
+Font is being used in compliance with OFL (a copy of which is in the `fonts` directory).

 ## Minimum Demo
 - [x] Modes for Load, Main Menu, World Map, and Playable Level
 - [x] Main Menu